totten/bknix/README.md

 * All builds are given the URL `http://<name>.bknix:8001`.
 * All hostnames are registered in `/etc/hosts` using `sudo`.
 * MySQL launches on-demand with all-ram-disk-based storage, and it listens on TCP port 3307.
 (Launching is triggered when calling `amp create`, `civibuild create`, `civibuild reinstall`, `civibuild restore`, or similar).
+* PHP is serviced php-fpm, which listens on TCP port 9009.

 Some of these policies/opinions can be changed, as described below ("Alternate installation for custom policies")